-The Ups and Downs of Crowdsourcing
+The Pros and Cons of Crowdsourcing in Advertising

 Crowdsourcing in Action

 A prime example of crowdsourcing can be seen in the Victors & Spoils agency model.
 It is the first advertising agency to be built on crowdsourcing principles.

 A typical advertising project for a client may include:

 These full-time employees work at the advertising agency office with the exception of the creative department.
 This area is crowdsourced, meaning that every project that comes into the advertising agency is outsourced to the "crowd."

 A crowd is a seemingly endless supply of talented freelancers who are prepared to work on any jobs that become available.
 They include: